HeyPouya/Calendar/README.md

 Technologies used in this projects:

-*   MVVM
+*   MVI
-*   Widget
+*   Widget with Glance
-*   Dark Mode
+*   Jetpack Compose
-*   Dagger Hilt
+*   Hilt
-*   ViewModel
-*   Test
-*   Retrofit
-*   Coroutines
+*   Clean Architecture
 *   Kotlin
-*   LiveData
-*   Navigation Component
-*   Single Activity
-*   DiffUtils
-*   ListAdapter

-### Calculating Dates

-This applications calculates dates based on the Gregorian calendar.
-The CalendarTool class that is used in the project, is responsible for converting the dates.
+## Contributing

+Contributions are welcome!
+If you find any bugs or have suggestions for new features, please open an issue or submit a pull request.

 ### Download

-You can download the application itself from [GooglePlay](https://play.google.com/store/apps/details?id=com.pouyaheydari.calendar) store.
+You can download the Android app from [GooglePlay](https://play.google.com/store/apps/details?id=com.pouyaheydari.calendar) store.

 ## License